EllieChen-Git/Angular-Basics/README.md

 - **src\main.ts**: starting point of our app

-- **src\polyfills.ts**: fill the gap between the JS features that Angular needs and the JS features that currently supported by the browswers
+- **src\polyfills.ts**: fill the gap between the JS features that Angular needs and the JS features that currently supported by the browsers

 - **src\test.ts**: setting our test environment